Routing Issues

 Proxy ARP:

 By default, Cisco routers will reply to IP ARP requests made for off-net destinations for which they have routes.
 For this mechanism to be effective, the end systems must have their IP subnet mask configured to treat all off-net destinations as if they were attached to the local network.
 For example, to reach all subnets of 128.56.0.0, one would have to use a subnet mask of 255.255.0.0.
-Therefore, Router B would reply to Host A’s request for Segment 3 and help it with its misconfiguration even though Host A’s default gateway is Router C. On some systems (typically Unix), a default route to the local interface will suffice to tell the system that all destinations should be treated as if they were on the attached LAN segment.
+Therefore, Router B would reply to Host As request for Segment 3 and help it with its misconfiguration even though Host As default gateway is Router C. On some systems (typically Unix), a default route to the local interface will suffice to tell the system that all destinations should be treated as if they were on the attached LAN segment.
 The problem with this approach is that once the ARP request has been satisfied for a given destination, it is not repeated until the ARP cache entry is cleared (on Unix this is typically 20 minutes).
 This solution has considerable restrictions and possible security risks.

 Routing Protocols on Hosts: